edefazio/varcode/README.md

 ...will use reflection to call the `createId()` method on the `adHocInstance` passing in no arguments:

 varcode has (2) major components:
-1) a model / templating API for "authoring" source code (for Java or any other text based language)
+* a model / templating API for "authoring" source code (for Java or any other text based language)
-2) an API for compiling, loading and executing "Ad Hoc" Java code at runtime.
+* an API for compiling, loading and executing "Ad Hoc" Java code at runtime.

-varcode will save you tons of time, when generating code. you can even ***unit test authored code in one step.***
+varcode will save you tons of time, when generating code. you can even ***author, compile, load and unit test code in one step.***

 ```java
 public static _class MyBean =